davidhartsough/ko-kickstarter/README.md

 | 10 | `<name>` | George Washington |
 | 11 | `<url>` | http://georgewashington.com/ |

+#### browserconfig.xml
+Change the hex color on line 9 from #000000 to your theme color (example: #42A5F5).

 #### .eslintrc
 Change lint rules as you see fit.

 #### images
 **Images you'll need to replace:**

+Side note: the [real favicon generator](http://realfavicongenerator.net/) is super helpful for creating these files.

 ./more/
 - favicon.ico